tfabris/TomServo/README.md

   | ![Engine Pipes](Photos/Printing%20and%20Assembly%20-%20Engine%20Pipes.jpg) |
   | ---------------------------------------------------------------------------|

   - Glue Engine block to barrel front.
+There are three tiny pegs on the engine block and three tiny holes on the front of the barrel.
+If you can't get the pegs into the holes, check to see if any "support dots" need to be trimmed away from the back side of the engine block.

 Arms: